dangkhoasdc/awesome-ai-residency/README.md

-# List of AI Residency Program
+# List of AI Residency Programs

 ## 2018